MrInformatic/refined-simd/README.md

 ## Installation

 This mod uses the Minecraft forge mod loader.
 To Install the mod drop the build .jar file into the mods/ folder.
+Keep in mind that Refined Storage needs to be installed inside your minecraft instance for this mod to work.

 ## Usage